 In my spare time you will find me outside trying to be adventurous, whether rock climbing, surfing, mountain biking or camping.
 If I am outside I am happy.
 I enjoy learning and you will often find me reading or watching a documentary.
 I have a strong passion for travel and really enjoy listening to people tell me about their travel adventures and experiences, often inspiring me to go and visit these places.

-Exercise Rehabilitation Coach
+Exercise Rehabilitation Specialist

 A quick disclaimer first up – I can’t fix anyone!